AppWerft/TitaniumAndroidModuleDevelopment/06-AudioStreamer.md

 <img src="https://raw.githubusercontent.com/AppWerft/TitaniumAndroidModuleDevelopment/master/images/d7.png" width="400px">

 Now we go to repo of Václav and download the zipped stuff.
 After unzipping we copy the tree into project:

+We will  use the precompiled version of aacdecoder.so.
+If we would compile self we have to copy the jni folder.